 A first important step is to know the job market.
 Some positions used to be very difficult to fill, but more people have shifted to a job in IT in the meantime.
 Depending on the exact technologies or skills expected by the company, you can leverage a higher salary if they are scarce and match your skillset.

-The type of company also plays a role in the salary ranges, not only its size but also the sector and the kind of services or goods it provides can have an influence on the salary.
+The type of company also plays a role in the salary ranges.
+Not only its size but also the sector and the kind of services or goods it provides can have an influence on the salary.

 The situation of the company can also influence what they’re ready to offer: if they’re is a really good financial situation, if they’re at the startup stage or are a multinational…